 - Walking: With wide streets and shady sidewalks, this is the nicest area in Kolkata for a stroll.
 Plenty to see and minimal traffic.
 A few slums, but the area is comparatively safe and clean.

-- Public Transport: The Kolkata Metro hasn’t yet linked Salt Lake City with the center of Kolkata, but will by about 2022.
+- Public Transport: The Kolkata Metro hasn’t yet linked Salt Lake City with the center of Kolkata, but work is on.
 The station is conveniently located at the City Centre mall about 400m from the hotel.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Lots of auto-rickshaws and bicycle versions around the streets for short trips.